 “Oh, fine.
 Spoil my fun.
 How you tell the difference, anyway?”

 make tongue, if you’d rather.”
 Fire licked his teeth.

-“This is brother’s body, and have his here—who’s to say not just with the power he always wanted? rifle through his memories, every thought, desire, terror suppressed impulse.
+“This is your brother’s body, and have his here—who’s to say not just with the power he always wanted? rifle through his memories, every thought, desire, terror suppressed impulse.
 Delicious and nutritious.
-Would you like know how times wanted to you? many he hated you?” turned ten pages the leftmost book forward, then flipped three pages back, unpracticed chef working an unfamiliar recipe.
+Would you like know how many times wanted to you? many he hated you?” turned ten pages the leftmost book forward, then flipped three pages back, unpracticed chef working an unfamiliar recipe.

 “But do!
-You feared an world, so became cop.
+You feared an world, so you became cop.
 That’s what thinks. feared being powerless, he sought power, which led him to me.
 That’s your lovely little weakness, humans—you’re blissfully succeptable destiny.”